vraravam/natsumi-browser/README.md

 #### A theming engine that lets your browser vibe with you.
 ![](./images/all-the-themes.png)

 Let your browser be yours!
-Choose from eight theme varieties to get the look that resonates with you.
+Choose from nine theme varieties to get the look that resonates with you.

 - **Default (default)**